 The links in this post are affiliate links which means that if you use one of them to book a hotel, we’ll get paid a small commission (at no extra cost to you!).
 Think of it as a free way of paying us back for all our hard work. :)

-I hope you found our guide on to Where to Stay in Ho Chi Minh City for the Mindful Traveller helpful!!
-If you have any questions about the city or any of the hotels we’ve recommended, ask them in the comments below.
-And if you’ve stayed in a great place in Ho Chi Minh, let us know!
+I hope you found our guide to where to stay in Ho Chi Minh city helpful.
+If you have any questions or you’ve stayed in a great hotel in Saigon, let us know on email or Instagram!